-You can apply acid stained concrete on coloured or stained, and old or new concrete surfaces.
-These designs come in ten basic colours.
+You can apply acid-stained concrete on colored or stained, and old or new concrete surfaces.
+These designs come in ten basic colors.
 Even though they are referred to as acid stains, acid isn’t an ingredient that gives color to the concrete surface.
-Metallic salts that are in a water-based and acidic solution react with the concrete to give your surface a permanent colouring.
+Metallic salts that are in a water-based and acidic solution react with the concrete to give your surface permanent coloring.
 Siliceous aggregates like sand and gravel don’t react with the stain.
-Surfaces that contain a high cement content react more than the ones that have less cement resulting into more intense colours.
+Surfaces that contain a high cement content react more than the ones that have less cement resulting in more intense colors.

 - Age of the concrete, amount of moisture present, and the concrete finishing methods.

 - The prevailing weather conditions after you apply the stain.

 The application of acid-stained concrete does not require much equipment.
 In most cases, the applicator uses a garden sprayer that is 100% plastic.
 Other people prefer to use a bristle fine brush or combining both of them.
 All the equipment that gets into contact with the acid stain like sprayers has to be acid-resistant.
 The brushes that you use to spread and apply the stain should also be acid-resistant and also colorless bristles.

 The contractor should have appropriate safety equipment including acid-resistant masks, boots, goggles, and gloves for filtering the acid fumes.
 Therefore, acid-stained concrete is a delicate exercise that you need to leave in the hands of professionals.
 You need to use a high-quality vacuum for cleaning purposes.
 Golf spikes are the best option because they will show footprints through and this may create undesirable marks in the final look.

 Preparing the surface is one of the most important steps when installing acid-stained concrete.
 It will help you in the long term and immediate performance of the acid-stained concrete.
 Poorly preparing the surface may turn a simple process into lengthy and difficult repair work.